History of Service to the Oakley and Bethel Island Communities

 Much like the community it serves, the Ironhouse Sanitary District has a long and storied history.
-Born in 1945, ISD blossomed from a small utility serving a rural town of a few hundred people to a thriving district that today provides for the sanitary services of nearly 30,000 customers.
-Following is a timeline highlighting important moments in ISD's evolution.
+Born in 1945, Ironhouse Sanitary District blossomed from a small utility serving a rural town of a few hundred people to a thriving District that today provides for the sanitary services of over 42,000 customers.
+Following is a timeline highlighting important moments in Ironhouse's evolution.

 - July 2, 1945 — Oakley property owners present a petition to the Contra Costa County Board of Supervisors to begin the process of forming a sanitary district.

 - Aug.
 21, 1945 — Oakley approves a ballot measure calling for the formation of the Oakley Sanitary District by a unanimous 112-0 vote.